Sweet Life (Frank Ocean song): Background

-Following the success of Ocean's mixtape Nostalgia, Ultra, it was reported that Ocean was getting calls from several large producers wishing to collaborate with him.
+Following the success of Frank Ocean's mixtape Nostalgia, Ultra, it was reported that Ocean was getting calls from several large producers wishing to collaborate with him.
 The Neptunes' Pharrell Williams was one of the producers who reached out to Ocean, with the two first meeting at the 2011 Coachella Music Festival.
 In an interview with Vibe in 2011, Williams commented the following on Ocean:

 "To me [he’s] a singer/songwriter.
 But his album itself is incredible.
 He’s super talented.
 To me he’s like the Black James Taylor.
 He’s lyrical—he’s got a great perspective and super sick melodies.
 I haven’t seen anybody bob and weave through chords with such catchy melodies in a long time—that’s why I liked working with him.”

 Ocean accepted Williams' offer, and the two went into the studio to record songs together.
 After their sessions together, what they had produced was worked sonically into the rest of the album, one of the tracks becoming "Sweet Life".
 The song draws inspiration from the early life of Ocean, who grew up in New Orleans and who now lives in Beverly Hills.
 Ocean's hometown of New Orleans was hit by Hurricane Katrina, forcing Ocean to relocate to Beverly Hills.
 Ocean's early upbringing and experiences with Beverly Hills shaped the themes of the song, such as his dismay with people living intentionally insulated lives.
 Though Williams co-wrote the song with Ocean, it has been described as deeply personal to Ocean in content.
 A download for the song was posted onto Ocean's personal Tumblr account on July 6, 2012 in promotion of the album.
 It was simultaneously posted onto his SoundCloud account.
 The track was released a few days following Ocean's coming out as a bisexual, which sparked additional interest in the song.
-Ocean performed the track during his 14 show Channel Orange tour through North America.
+Ocean performed the track during his 14 show Channel Orange Tour through North America.